IN THIS ARTICLE

 What Is Website Scraping?

 Simply put, web scraping allows us to download specific data from web pages based on certain parameters.
 Intelligent bots today do much of this work, crawling websites and storing the information needed in databases.
+Moreover, Data Analysts also perform web scrapping to extract the relevant data for analysis purposes.
 Therefore, web crawling is an important component of scraping.

 The web scraping definition and process are pretty simple to understand.
 First, web pages that match certain criteria are found.
 The pages are then downloaded and fetched for processing, where they are searched, reformatted, copied, and so on.
 Web scrapers can, among other things, extract images, videos, text, contact information, product items, and much more from a website.